May 15, 2018

 An additional 1.6 million travelers visited Illinois in 2017, bringing an increase in visitor spending, tax revenue and local jobs

 SPRINGFIELD, Ill.
 (May 15, 2018) – Visitors to Illinois hit an all-time high in 2017, Gov. Bruce Rauner announced today.
-Nearly 114 million people traveled to the state last year to “Enjoy Illinois” and give a $1.1 billion boost to the state’s economy.
+Nearly 114 million people traveled to the state last year to “Enjoy Illinois,” giving a $1.1 billion boost to the state’s economy.

-Last year’s visitor totals were 1.4% higher than 2016, which also was a record year.
-Travelers came from all over the world for business (17%) and pleasure (83%).
+2017 visitor totals were 1.4% higher than 2016, which also was a record year.
+Travelers came to Illinois from all over the world for business (17%) and pleasure (83%).
 In the past 10 years, travelers visiting Illinois increased by more than 22 million, and tourism has become one of the state’s most important industries.
-The Illinois tourism industry supported 335,500 jobs in 2017, an increase of 18,600 jobs since 2015.
+The Illinois tourism industry supported 337,100 jobs in 2017, an increase of 20,200 jobs since 2015.

-Visitors spent a whopping $39.5 billion in Illinois in 2017, according to the U.S. Travel Association.
-That’s an increase of $1.1 billion or 3 percent from 2016.
-Visitor outlays for goods and services generated $2.95 billion in state and local tax revenue, up $75 million from 2016.
+Visitors spent a whopping $39.7 billion in Illinois in 2017, according to the U.S. Travel Association.
+That’s an increase of $1.3 billion or 3.5 percent from 2016.
+International visitor spending alone reached nearly $3.4 billion, an increase of 5.2% in 2017.
+Visitor spending generated more than $3 billion in state and local tax revenue, up $75 million from 2016.
 Tourist spending saves the average Illinois household over $1,300 in taxes each year.

 “Tourism is a critical part of our economy,” Rauner said.
 “There is so much to see and do in our state.
 It is gratifying to know that so many people come here each year to experience what we have to offer.
 My hat is off to DCEO and the Department of Tourism for getting the word out with the “Up for Amazing” campaign.
 It is paying off smartly for our businesses and our tax rolls.”